Area de Conservación Guanacaste

 High Threat

-The site is facing numerous threats, including illegal resource extraction (illegal hunting, fishing and capture of some species for pet trade), fires and pressures from the surrounding agricultural areas, including pollution by agrochemicals.
-While no systematic information is available about the impacts on populations of key species, the combination of these factors raises serious concerns.
+Other threats include illegal resource extraction (illegal hunting, fishing and capture of some species for pet trade), illegal tourism access, and pressures from the surrounding agricultural areas, including pollution by agrochemicals.
+However, these threats appear to be decreasing in recent years.

 Fishing, Harvesting & Controlling Aquatic Species